 On the other hand, a big cardboard box has so many possibilities!
 It can be a 3D coloring project, be styled as a house, become a spaceship, a tunnel into a more extensive fort, or anything else your toddler can dream of.
 After a few days, you can then cut it down into shapes for stacking or swords for whacking.

-Plastic is a handy and diverse material that costs relatively little compared to more sturdy materials like silicone or wood.
+Plastic is a handy, versatile material that costs relatively little compared to more durable materials like silicone or wood.
 It's a no-brainer for toy manufacturers!
-However, plastic is easy to break, terrible for the environment, and makes a "cheap" sensory experience.
+However, plastic is easy to break, harmful to the environment, and provides a "cheap" sensory experience.

 Like babies, toddlers are still exploring the world around them with their senses.
 The richer and more varied sensory experiences they have at their fingertips, the better they learn and the more engaged they become.

-Sensory play benefits toddlers' language skills, fine and gross motor skills, and cognitive development (source).
-So, doing our best as parents to provide multiple different textures and materials in our toddlers' toy sets is a powerful way to help our little ones develop and stay interested.
+Sensory play benefits toddlers' language, fine-motor, and gross-motor skills, and cognitive development (source).
+So, doing our best as parents to provide a variety of textures and materials in our toddlers' toy sets is a powerful way to help our little ones develop and stay interested.

 Learn more about toddlers and sensory play in Are Toddlers Too Old for Sensory Toys?